Stars Dance: Musical style and themes

 The album's title track was described by Gomez as being "kind of sensual", while "Like a Champion" is said to feature Jamaican and reggae influences.
 When talking about the song "Save the Day", Gomez stated "Do you ever have moments where you don't ever want them to end?
 I've had those moments.
 It's about saving those moments and never wanting it to go away."
 The song "Write Your Name" is about the feeling of falling in love.
 Gomez described B.E.A.T. by saying "The song is cool and the lyrics are great, but it was more, 'I can't wait to perform this song onstage because I love the way I feel when I hear this song.'
 It's just dope."
 Gomez later stated that "Undercover" was her favorite song on the album, commenting "I've never had the confidence to do different licks and melody changes.
 I messed up a lot [while recording] that one."
 The album's lead single, "Come & Get It", has been described as featuring "Bollywood" influences, as well as tribal music.

 On-air personality Peter Dee noted that the song featured various electropop elements.
 "Slow Down" is noted as featuring various dubstep influences, while the song's lyrics speak of taking a relationship slowly rather than rushing into things.
 Gomez has listed Britney Spears and Janet Jackson as some of the album's biggest influences, and later cited Skrillex, Taylor Swift, and Christina Aguilera as major influences on the record.
 She listed dubstep producer Skrillex as an influence to the album, with him having previously worked on the soundtrack for Gomez's film Spring Breakers.
 She later stated "Doing Spring Breakers was really fun, because Skrillex and Cliff Martinez did the soundtrack, and [Skrillex] kind of inspired me with a baby dubstep, because I have a few songs that have that."
-Jim Farber of New York Daily News noted influences of Spears, Jennifer Lopez, and Janet Jackson, although going on to say "Gomez's writer and producers have aped other stars' tricks gamely enough to create a pretty good time.
+In an interview with Teen Vogue, Gomez mentioned electropop singer-songwriter Ellie Goulding, while she described the sound of the record, stating: "they are all really fun, pop songs-a little Ellie Goulding-ish, a little island-y feel.
+It's a really fun pop record."Jim Farber of New York Daily News noted influences of Spears, Jennifer Lopez, and Janet Jackson, although going on to say "Gomez's writer and producers have aped other stars' tricks gamely enough to create a pretty good time.
 It helps that Gomez boasts a far richer voice than her idols, Britney, J.Lo and Janet."